 Parking Lot #1 is the closest parking to Prospect Point where you can board the Maid of the Mist boat ride and view the American Falls up close.
 It is very convenient and the price fluctuates according to the season.
 For mapping on your mobile device use: Niagara Falls Visitor Center Parking Lot 1 Niagara Falls NY.

 Parking Lot #3 is at the east end of Goat Island is fine if you are visiting Goat Island only and don’t mind walking ten to fifteen minutes to view the Falls.
 Quite often there is no fee to park at lot #3.
-If you decide you may want to park at lot #2 or #3 when you drive onto Goat Island signage will direct you to Lot #2 and there are a few options- Pay and park at #2 or during the off season there is a good chance the booth at lot 3 is not charging.
+If you decide you want to park at lot #2 or #3 on Goat Island, signage will direct you to Lot #2 and there are a two options- Pay and park at #2 or during the off season there is a good chance the booth at lot 3 is not charging.
+At the entrance to Lot #2 you will see signage pointing to Lot #3 (keep left).
 For mapping on your mobile device use: Parking Lot 3, 50 Goat Island Rd, Niagara Falls, NY.

 If you would like to pay a lower rate yet still be close to Prospect Point we recommend the One Niagara Welcome Center.
 This privately owned facility is adjacent to the State Park Lot#1 and offers ample parking.
 They have a great food court and gift shopping is available.
 For mapping on your mobile device use: 360 Rainbow Blvd, Niagara Falls, NY.

-FREE PARKING – If you know where to look you can typically find free parking.
-The closest free parking is curbside on Buffalo Avenue or Old Main Street.
+FREE PARKING – If you know where to look you can typically find free or discounted parking near the Falls.
+There are usually a few open spots and metered parking available curbside on Old Falls Street, Buffalo Avenue or Old Main Street during the off season.
+Remember that you cannot park overnight on city streets.
 Downstream of the Rainbow Bridge there is free parking at the Power Plant Ruins site.
-This is a great place to park if you are bringing your bicycle.
+This is a great place to park if you plan on spending the entire day at the park.
 From the Power Ruins site to Three Sisters Islands is 1.5 miles.
-If you stop near the Cave of the Winds and Terrapin Point the route is two miles will take 10 minutes on a bicycle and 36 minutes to walk.
+If you stop near the Cave of the Winds and Terrapin Point the route is two miles and will take 10 minutes on a bicycle and 36 minutes to walk each way.

-Please do not attempt to park in a private parking area.
+Please do not attempt to park in a private parking area and be sure to check signage where you park as some areas now request credit card payment at kiosks that are barely visible.
 Unauthorized vehicles do get towed and that will ruin your visit.

 Niagara Falls Parking CANADA-

 If you are interested in viewing Niagara Falls from Canada you will need to park near Queen Victoria Park.
 Niagara Parks of Ontario manages the park and manages the parks parking facility.
 The entry point for parking is behind the Niagara Parks Power Station.
 For mapping purposes use 7005 Niagara Pkwy, Niagara Falls, Canada.
+Depending on which direction you are coming from you turn onto Fraser Hill and the entrance for parking will be on your right.
 During the off season this lot offers the most convenient parking close to the brink of the Canadian Falls.
 However during the busy season the lot fills quickly and you may be directed to a satellite lot and be offered to take a shuttle to the Table Rock Visitor Centre.
 This can be time consuming and you may want to consider alternatives.